 PDF download Download Article

-1. A bottom teeth smile shows off most of the bottom row of teeth.
-Although some of the top teeth may peak through, a bottom teeth smile mainly reveals the bottom teeth.
+1. Although some of the top teeth may peak through, a bottom teeth smile mainly reveals the bottom teeth.
 This may be due to someone’s facial structure, muscle movements, or other genetic factors.
 An underbite, for example, may result in a bottom teeth smile.
 In some contexts, a bottom teeth smile is called a low smile.[1]

 • If a bottom teeth smile is a result of a misaligned jaw or severely crooked teeth, it may be corrected with cosmetic procedures.